programingjd/tiered_server/README.md

   N -- No --> G
 ```

-Two session cookies are used, one for the server and one for javascript:
+Two cookies are used, one for the server and one for javascript:

 - `st`
-  contains the session expiration timestamp (millis)
+  contains the connection expiration timestamp (millis)

 - `sid`
   *http-only*<br>
   contains the session id

+Both cookies have the maximum lifespan because they don't include any sensitive information.

-API requests return `403 FORBIDDEN` if `sid` is missing or expired.
+API requests return `403 FORBIDDEN` if the session id from the `sid` cookie is missing or expired.

-For user scoped html pages, the server first checks if the `sid` exists and has user info, and if not redirects to the
+For user scoped html pages, the server first checks if the `sid` cookie exists and refers to an
-login page.
+existing session id with user info (but it might be expired).<br>
+If it doesn't, the server redirects to the login page.<br>
+If it does, it updates the `st` cookie with the connection expiration timestamp.
+That connection might already be expired.

-The page itself should check the `st` cookie and if missing or expired, it should trigger the passkey auth.
+The page (javascript) should look for the `st` cookie.<br>
+If it's expired (or missing), the page should trigger the passkey authorization flow to reconnect
+the user.
+Otherwise, api calls will fail because the connection has expired.

+The passkey authorization flow is as follows:

+- the page requests the challenge from the server
+- the server retrieves the user info from the session id (from the `sid` cookie value).
+  if this fails then the server returns an error, otherwise, it returns the challenge.
+- ...